Motteo1/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3. Function using isinstance() - same class inherited from
 3. Function using isinstance() - same class inherited from
 3. Function using isinstance() - same class inherited from
+4. Function using issubclass() - only subclass of

 ### Environment